h4de5/home-assistant-vimar/README.md

 ## troubleshooting

+**When you install, update or uninstall the integration, you need to restart Home Assistant.**

-enable more logging for vimar_platform:
+Enable more logging for vimar_platform - add to your `configuration.yaml`:

     logger:
       default: warning
       logs:
         custom_components.vimar_platform: info

-have a look into your home-assistant log files - usually named `home-assitant.log` in the directory where you `configuration.yaml` is located.
+have a look into your home-assistant log files - usually named `home-assitant.log` in the directory where your `configuration.yaml` is located.

-      INFO (SyncWorker_2) [homeassistant.loader] Loaded vimar_platform from custom_components.vimar_platform

-or

       WARNING (MainThread) [homeassistant.loader] You are using a custom integration for vimar_platform which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you experience issues with Home Assistant.

 > the Vimar platform code and the configuration was found.
 The warning is been shown for all custom components.
+This is GOOD!

       ERROR (MainThread) [custom_components.vimar_platform] Could not connect to Vimar Webserver home-assistant

-> Vimar By-me Webserver was not found under the given adress.
+> Vimar By-me Webserver was not found under the given address.

       ERROR (MainThread) [homeassistant.setup] Setup failed for vimar_platform: Integration not found